bakamoridesu/Model_Predictive_Control/README.md

 ## Dealing with latency.

 The model has control latency of 100ms to mimic the actual car control behavior.
 So I couldn't use the current state values directly.
 Instead, I predict the state after 100ms from current using the state update equations where ```dt``` equals the latency value.
+Then this predicted state is used for MPC algorithm.

 ## Dependencies